Your Mental Health in Medical School

 - Feeling tense or jumpy

-If you or someone you know is experiencing these symptoms, it’s important to seek help from a mental health professional.
+If you or someone you know is experiencing these symptoms, seeking help from a mental health professional is important.
 Anxiety disorders are treatable, and there is no shame in seeking help.

 How COVID-19 Affected the Mental Health of Medical Students?